sebasyii/zeno/modules/Axiom/README.md

 )
 ```

-The following is equivalent to running Axios with the default configuration.
+The following is equivalent to running Axiom with the default configuration.

 ```javascript
 const { axiom } = require('zeno');